KOMMERCHESKYY/kommercheskyy/README.md

 ✦ I love the history of the USSR, Russian Empire.

-p.s I want to visit Germany, France, Mexico, Italy, China, Vietnam, pls
+p.s I want to visit Germany, France, Mexico, Italy, China, Vietnam, pls/

 ✦ just wanted 2 say sry if my jokes were too much, didn't mean 2 offend u! :(

 ✦ I love to draw, but I rarely do it.

+✦ I love communication ehh.